Sport in Albania: Olympic Games

 Their following participation came in 1992 in the 1992 Pre-Olympic Basketball Tournament.
-They competed in Group A. The Albanians securing their first win at this competition against Switzerland 84-85 as it was their only win in their campaign.
+They competed in Group A. The Albanians securing their first win at this competition against Switzerland 84–85 as it was their only win in their campaign.
 Albania had close loses against Italy 73-87 and Latvia with 78-94 despite that Albania failed to qualify for the playoffs stage, with a 5th-place finish.

+Universiade

+Despite not qualifying for the Summer Olympics.
+Albania were able to take place at the 1970 Summer Universiade in Torino, Italy.
+In which Albania finished 24th after being able to win matches against Luxembourg even twice with 84-67 and 90–60 as well as beating Sudan a record 116-74 and against Senegal with 83–71 to secure four wins in their campaign being Albania's most successful tournament in Basketball.
+Notable for Albania by almost upsetting one of the strongest national basketball teams Yugoslavia by losing only by two points difference with a result of 74-72 respectively.
+So far Albania's only participation at the Summer Universiade.

 Albanian Basketball League

 The Albanian Basketball League have a long history as their first division was held in 1946.
 BC Partizani Tirana is the most successful club in this league, as they won it 33 times in their history most recently in 1996.
 It is also the most successful Albanian team in Europe, competing in the past with success in the FIBA European Champions Cup and other major competitions.

 The history of B.C.
-Partizani Tirana in the European competitions starts on December 18, 1968, when Italian champions Pallacanestro Cantù (then Oransoda Cantù) were seeking an "easy journey" in Albania when it had to meet B.C.
+Partizani Tirana in the European competitions starts on 18 December 1968, when Italian champions Pallacanestro Cantù (then Oransoda Cantù) were seeking an "easy journey" in Albania when it had to meet B.C.
 Partizani Tirana in the Champion Club's Cup (in that time the highest European competition organized by FIBA).
 The match ended with the result 73–73.
 The playmaker of B.C.
 Partizani Tirana, Agim Fagu scored 48 points in this match, and for that was awarded with the "FIBA Banner Badge" by the Secretary-General of FIBA, William Jones, who was present at this match.